Central limit theorem analogues for multicolour urn models: Proof of Theorem

-Let us first consider the case where there is no dominant eigenvalue with real part $r/2$.
-In this case: \begin{enumerate}[itemsep=0pt] \item In the limit, $Z_{n}^{(i)}$ and $Z_{n}^{(j)}$ are independent for $i \in \{1, \ldots, 2p\}$ and $j \in \{2p+1, \ldots, 2q\}$.\\ \item The ``proportion'' components $Z_n^{(1)}, \ldots, Z_n^{(2(a+c))}$ are independent of all other components. \\ \item The fluctuations of projections for eigenvalues $\lambda_k$ corresponding to type $3$ classes vanish in the $\sqrt{n}$ scaling.
+Let us first consider the case where there is no eigenvalue with real part $r/2$.
+In this case, we make the following comments on the covariance structure. \begin{enumerate}[itemsep=0pt] \item In the limit, $Z_{n}^{(k)}$ and $Z_{n}^{(\ell)}$ are independent for $k \in \{1, \ldots, 2p\}$, $\ell \in \{2p+1, \ldots, 2q\}$. \item Components $Z_n^{(1)}, \ldots, Z_n^{(2(a+c)-1)}$ are asymptotically independent of all other components. \item According to our calculations, for eigenvalues $\lambda_k$ corresponding to type $3$ classes, the fluctuations of their projections vanish in the $\sqrt{n}$ scaling.
 This might be due to the fact that there are too little draws from these classes compared to the other classes.
-So Theorem \ref{CW} says nothing about the fluctuations within these classes (or, at least, nothing particularly interesting), as the draws from the dominant colours dominate in the limit and there is too little fluctuation among the remaining colours. \\ \end{enumerate} If there are dominant eigenvalues with real part $r/2$: \begin{enumerate} \item The fluctuations of the other projections are still of order $\sqrt{n}$ and they tend to zero in the $\sqrt{n \log(n)}$ scaling. \\ \item Real and imaginary parts of the $\Re(\lambda_k)=r/2$-components are independent, and they are also independent of each other. \end{enumerate}
+So Theorem \ref{CW} says nothing about the fluctuations within these classes (or, at least, nothing particularly interesting), as the draws from the dominant colours dominate in the limit and there is too little fluctuation among the remaining colours. \end{enumerate} If there are eigenvalues with real part $r/2$: \begin{enumerate} \item The fluctuations of the other projections are still of order $\sqrt{n}$ and they tend to zero in the $\sqrt{n \log n}$ scaling. \item Real and imaginary parts of the $\Re(\lambda_k)=r/2$-components are independent, and they are also independent of each other. \end{enumerate}